fintech-systems/openbank/README.md

 ## Roadmap

+- Display Social Login type on profile
+- Fix Nova permissions so that it's visible for everyone
+- Implement policies so that nobody can delete user
+- Change Nova URL from /nova to /admin

+## Milestones

-- The creation of the OpenBank website
+- First iteration of the alpha website

 ## Changelog